-A new collaborative project between University scientists and Accommodation & Commercial Services (ACS) is aiming to reduce the amount of packaging waste produced at our cafes through adopting reusable cups and bowls.
+A new collaborative project between University scientists and Accommodation & Commercial Services (ACS) is reducing the amount of packaging waste produced at our cafes through adopting reusable cups and bowls.

 Single-use plastic has become a normal part of life, particularly when it comes to the food we eat.
 In the UK, 10.7 billion items of packaging waste are generated each year from ‘lunches on the go’, equating to 276 pieces of waste per person.

 Recycling has become the norm for addressing packaging waste.
 But recycling has its problems – not least that it normalises disposal of packaging after use.
 Instead of focusing on recycling, the Many Happy Returns project explores reusable packaging systems.
 By keeping packaging material in circulation for as long as possible, reuse systems could reduce the environmental impact of all packaging materials, including plastic.

 Many Happy Returns is a University of Sheffield research project funded by the UKRI as part of their Industrial Strategy Challenge Fund.
 For Many Happy Returns, experts from across the University have come together to create a multidisciplinary team.
 Together, they are exploring the challenges and benefits of reuse systems, looking at everything from the way that language influences our choices to the chemistry of the materials involved.
 This builds on the work of Plastics: Redefining Single-Use, another UKRI funded project at the Grantham Centre for Sustainable Futures.